KristianEspevikUIA/KartverketProsjektGR20/README.md

 - Basic JavaScript map integration

 # Project Purpose and Context
-The project is developed for IS-202 Programmeringsprosjekt, where students are tasked with building a functioning software solution based on given requirements.
+The project was developed for IS-202 Programmeringsprosjekt, where students are tasked with building a functioning software solution based on given requirements.
 Our group implemented an obstacle reporting system inspired by processes used by Kartverket and Norsk Luftambulanse.
 The application supports creating new obstacle reports, managing them, and displaying the data in dynamic interfaces such as tables and a map view.

 All features were developed collaboratively by the group, including form validation, data handling, UI adjustments, status history, and map integration.